 - Sources of Unitarian Universalism

-From late August to May, we offer two worship services at 9:15 & 11:00 a.m., and one service at 10:00 a.m. during the summer months.
-Programming for children and youth is offered during the services.
+We hold one service on Sundays at 10am.
+Programming for children and youth is offered during the service.
 Nursery care for infants and toddlers (ages 6 months up to 3 years old) is available beginning 15 minutes before the service begins, but we are unfortunately not able to provide this service at this time due to COVID-19 protocol.

 Our hour-long Sunday services weave together words and music provided by our ministerial team and our music program.
-A typical service includes two short “Explorations,” similar to sermon, separated by a musical performance.
+A typical service includes two short sermons separated by a musical performance.
 The concepts explored are related to the monthly worship theme, and each Sunday the service builds on what was shared the week before.